Determinantal Sieving: Introduction

-However, if $P(X)$ is not multilinear, then a useful phenomenon occurs.
-Since $P(X)$ is evaluated over a field of characteristic 2, some linear factors disappear; e.g., $(1+x_i)^2=1+x_i^2$, with no linear contribution in $x_i$.
-More generally, over characteristic 2, $(1+x_i)^d$ has a non-zero linear term if and only if $d$ is odd.
-Hence, we end up sieving for a basis among the variables of odd degree in $m$ only -- the \emph{odd support} of $m$.
-We get the following.
+We give a useful variant, where we sieve for a basis among the variables of odd degree in each monomial $m$ -- the \emph{odd support} of $m$, denoted by $\osupp(m)$.
+This has applications on its own; see the \emph{Diverse X} and \emph{paths and linkages} examples below.
+For further variants, see Section~\ref{sec:sieving}.

-\begin{theorem}[Odd sieving] Let $P(X)$ be a polynomial of degree $d$ over a field $\F$ of characteristic 2, and let $M=(X,\cI)$ be a matroid on $X$ of rank $k$, represented by a matrix $A \in \F^{k \times X}$.
-There is a randomized algorithm with running time $O^*(d2^k)$ that tests if there is a term $m$ in the monomial expansion of $P(X)$ such that the odd support of $m$ spans $M$.
+\begin{theorem}[Odd sieving] Let $P(X)$ be a polynomial of degree $d$ over a field $\F$ of characteristic~2, and let $A \in \F^{k \times X}$ be a matrix.
+There is a randomized algorithm, using $O(d2^k)$ evaluations of $P$ and using $O^*(2^k)$ arithmetic operations, to test if there is a term $m$ in the monomial expansion of $P(X)$ such that the matrix $A[\cdot, \osupp(m)]$ has full row rank.
 The algorithm uses polynomial space, needs only evaluation access to $P$, has no false positives and produces false negatives with probability at most $(k+d)/|\F|$. \end{theorem}

-For further examples, such as decorating every variable of $X$ by multiple vectors from the matroid, see Section~\ref{sec:sieving}.
-Furthermore, the odd sieving method has applications on its own ; see the \emph{Diverse X} and \emph{paths and linkages} examples below.